PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

 In Figure \ref{fig:GCNA_vs}, we observe the expected degradation in regression performance when the number of injected nodes and perturbation budgets are increased for the \GCN.
-Despite having much better performance on the base task, In Figure \ref{fig:GINA_vs_budget}, we see the same trends for the \GIN, lending some empirical support to our hypothesis that exploiting the message-passing mechanism in the way described works even for architectures with different internal architectures (Section \ref{sec:practical}).
-In Figure \ref{fig:GINA_baselines}, we compare our base method with three alternatives: the discrete variant \MethodName-D discussed in \ref{sec:practical}, \rand, which corresponds to a randomly generated $\rmA_v$, and \rand-D, which is discretized in the same fashion as \MethodName-D.
+Despite having much better performance on the core task, in Figure \ref{fig:GINA_vs_budget}, we see the same trends for the \GIN, lending some empirical support to our hypothesis that exploiting the message-passing mechanism in the way described works even for architectures with different internal architectures (Section \ref{sec:practical}).